Pigeon Pea & Red Gram

 Care

 Pigeon pea is cultivated from seed.
-It is frequently inter cropped with sorghum, groundnuts, sesame, cotton, millet, or maize.
-Pigeon pea shows little response to nitrogen fertilizer.
+It is frequently inter cropped with sorghum, peanuts, sesame, cotton, millet, or maize.
+Pigeon pea shows little response to nitrogen fertiliser.
 Flowering can occur as early as 100 to as late as 430 days, depending on location and sowing date.
-Pigeon peas do not generally need much fertilization, however it responds well to sulfur on soils that lack this element.
+Pigeon peas do not generally need much fertilisation, however it responds well to sulphur on soils that lack this element.

 Soil